lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ~~~~~~~~~~~~~~~~~~~~~~~

 DTLS 1.3 RPK + ECDHE flight #3 gives 255 bytes of overhead.
-With a point compressed secp256r1 RPK the overhead is 255 - 32 = 223 bytes, see {{rpkformat}}.
+With a point compressed secp256r1 RPK, the overhead is 255 - 32 = 223 bytes, see {{rpkformat}}.
-With an ed25519 RPK and signature the overhead is 255 - 47 - 7 = 201 bytes.
+With an ed25519 RPK and signature, the overhead is 255 - 47 - 7 = 201 bytes.
-With an efficiently encoded signature such as {{I-D.mattsson-tls-compact-ecc}} the overhead is 255 - 7 = 248 bytes.
+With an efficiently encoded signature such as {{I-D.mattsson-tls-compact-ecc}}, the overhead is 255 - 7 = 248 bytes.

 ### Message Sizes PSK + ECDHE